-In all aspects undertaken by students, faculty, staff and all other stakeholders of Barton Community College, the following pledge applies: On my honor, I am acting with integrity, upholding personal and institutional values in academics, and will not tolerate the academic dishonesty of others.
+In all aspects undertaken by students, faculty, staff and all other stakeholders of Barton Community College, the following pledge applies:

+On my honor as a Cougar I am acting with integrity in academics.
+I am acting per personal and institutional values and refraining from any form of academic dishonesty, and I will not tolerate the academic dishonesty of others.